Getter Robo: Plot

 The plot involves three strong-willed teenagers: Ryoma Nagare, Hayato Jin and Musashi Tomoe, who pilot three specially designed combat jets (Eagle, Jaguar, and Bear) which can be combined into three different giant robots, Getter-1 (balanced and for flight combat), Getter-2 (fast and for ground combat), and Getter-3 (strong and for marine combat).
 They were assembled by Prof. Saotome, who conceived the Getter Robo project as a means of deep-space exploration.
 The Getter machine is powered by an energy source known as Getter Rays, which are the invisible manifestation of the pilot's willpower.
 It became instead Earth's first line of defense against the Dinosaur Empire, a civilization of reptile-like humanoids who evolved from the now-extinct dinosaurs that roamed the earth millions of years ago.
 They have lived many years underground after being forced to do so by getter ray radiation from space that did not affect the apes who evolved into humans; they now want to reclaim the Earth as theirs and destroy humanity.

+Development

+While already collaborating with Toei Animation producer Ken Ariga, Dynamic Pro president Takashi Nagai approached his brother and the founder of Dynamic Pro, Go Nagai, along with Ariga, to initiate the creation of another mecha series.
+Takashi proposed the concept of three main characters, and during discussions with Ken Ariga, the idea of three different piloted robots combining into one robot with three distinct forms emerged.
+Although Go Nagai was initially confused by the concept, he agreed to participate in the project.
+Later, it was decided that the anime production could not proceed until a manga version was also released.
+With Go Nagai already illustrating and writing multiple manga creations such as Mazinger Z, Violence Jack, and Cutie Honey, he expressed his inability to take on more work to his brother and recommended his assistant and friend, Ken Ishikawa, for the job.

+Go Nagai assisted with the creation of characters Getter-2 and Getter-3 when Ishikawa faced difficulties after designing Getter-1.
+Nagai also contributed foundational ideas for Getter Robo, such as the concept of Getter Rays, but left the detailed development of the settings and plot to Ishikawa.